McConnell: Flying objects briefings had no ‘useful information’

 Senate Minority Leader Mitch McConnell (R-Ky.) on Thursday criticized the classified briefings administration officials provided lawmakers about the flying objects recently shot down in and around U.S. airspace, saying they provided no “useful information.”

-“It’s perplexing,” McConnell told Fox News’ Dana Perino.
+“It’s perplexing,” McConnell told Fox News’s Dana Perino.
 “We’ve been in these briefings, as you suggest, but they don’t seem to know anything.”

 “I’ve never been in briefings where I learned so little,” he added.
 “If the president knows a lot more, time for him to tell us all about it, including the American people.”